 For anyone studying anything related to healthcare and science, PubMed Central is perfect!
 It is operated by the National Center for Biotechnology Information, which is a division of the U.S. National Library of Medicine.
 You can access more than 3 million full-text journal articles, which includes citations and abstracts to more than 26 million articles.

-It is operated and maintained by the same department that collaborates on WorldWideScience.
-It pulls from over 60 databases, over 2,200 websites and 200 million pages of journals, documents and scientific data and the search results can be filtered by author, date, topic and format (text or multimedia).
+It is operated and maintained by the same department that operates WorldWideScience and pulls from over 60 databases, over 2,200 websites and 200 million pages of journals, documents and scientific data.
+You can filter the search results by author, date, topic and format (text or multimedia).

 #10 Educational Resources Information Center